Skip to main content

 Aims

 This course will further develop students’ knowledge of the sociology of race and ethnicity.
 It will explore the origins and development of racism, examining how it has shaped, and continues to shape the nature of society.
-We will further examine how ‘race thinking’ has played in the production of inequalities and exclusions, as well as how it informs notions of national identity.
+We will further examine how ‘race thinking’ has played in the production of inequalities and exclusions, as well as how it is articulated with nationhood and nationalism.
 The course engages with contemporary debates and theoretical advances.

 The module aims to:

-• Advance students’ understanding of theorisations of race, racism and ethnicity.
+• Advance students’ understanding of theorisations of race and racism.

-• Develop students understanding of the ways in which race and ethnicity interact with other forms of social difference such as nation, gender, class, and religion.
+• Develop students understanding of the ways in which race intersects with other forms of social difference such as nation, gender, class, and religion.

 • Encourage students to evaluate the role of racism in the structure of contemporary society.

-• Explore current theoretical debates around key issues such as institutional racism, Islamophobia, post-race, nationalism, and critical whiteness studies
+• Explore current theoretical debates around key contemporary issues.

 Outline Of Syllabus

-The course begins by deepening students understanding of the concepts of race and ethnicity.
+The course begins by deepening students understanding of the concepts of race and racism.
 This will also involve looking at the interrelationship between ‘race’, ethnicity, and racism.
-The rest of the module will build on these foundations to examine how race has shaped, and continues to shape, the nature of society in interaction with other forms of social difference such as nation, gender, class and religion.
+The rest of the module will build on these foundations to examine how race has shaped, and continues to shape, the nature and structure of society in intersection with other forms of social difference such as nation, gender, class and religion.
 Many of these issues will be highly topical and students will be encouraged throughout the course to engage in contemporary debates.

 Teaching Methods